awsug/blog/content/post/community-india-is-back.md

 * Revolutionalizing the excitement of yours to the work you do.
 * Learn intricacies about innovative implementations and Industry trends from AWS experts.
-* Networking with AWS users, DevOps, developers and solutions architects sharing their knowledge.
+* Networking with AWS users, DevOps, developers, and solutions architects sharing their knowledge.
 * Networking with fellow AWS veterans and techies during breaks.
 * Novice to pioneer on a relentless pursuit to learn can rejoice the AWS offerings & products and success stories under one roof.
 * Learning useful and valuable information profitable for business and career.